 The project prioritized the voices of: youth of color; LGBTQ+ youth; immigrant/migrant youth; youth who are not working and not in school; and youth who have experienced economic hardships, houselessness, and interactions with law enforcement.

-We took all we heard and wrote a report with recommendations.
+We took all we heard and wrote a report with recommendations and have been working to make those come to life ever since.
 We are so excited to share the final report with you and look forward to working with you to make the recommendations a reality!

 The findings have helped us set priorities as an office, and we’ve been working with other City and County departments and community partners on many of the recommendations.
 We know as an office we can’t address every recommendation, and want to support group conversations and advocacy work around recommendations that the community is excited about.

 Check out these initiatives we launched in direct response to what we heard in the project: